tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Additional_Services.md

 ## AWS Application Discovery Service (Migration)

 AWS Application Discovery Service helps you plan your migration to the AWS cloud by collecting usage and configuration data about your on-premises servers and databases.

+## Amazon Rekognition (AMS SSPS)

+Amazon Rekognition makes it easy to add image and video analysis to your applications using proven, highly scalable, deep learning technology that requires no machine learning expertise to use.